Self-hosted deployment

 Self-hosting is for teams with infrastructure requirements, internal hosting policies, or data-residency constraints that make a customer-operated deployment preferable to the hosted Worklist cloud.

-Claim Current fact What it means
+Area Current fact What it means

 Open-source boundary The self-hosted product is not an open-source edition.
 Open-source cryptographic tooling does not mean the full product distribution is open source.